Chapter 19 Mixture models

 When we are faced with multiple choices that require an immediate decision, we can speed up the decision at the expense of accuracy and become more accurate at the expense of speed; this is called the speed-accuracy trade-off (Wickelgren 1977).
 The most popular class of models that can incorporate both response times and accuracy, and give an account for the speed-accuracy trade-off is the class of sequential sampling models, which include the drift diffusion model (Ratcliff 1978), the linear ballistic accumulator (Brown and Heathcote 2008), and the log-normal race model (Heathcote and Love 2012; Rouder et al. 2015), which we discuss in chapter 20; for a review see Ratcliff et al. (2016).

-However, an alternative model that has been proposed in the past is Ollman’s simple fast-guess model (Ollman 1966; Yellott 1967, 1971).60 Although it has mostly fallen out of favor (but see Dutilh et al. 2011 for a more modern variant of this model), it presents a very simple framework using finite mixture modeling that can also account for the speed-accuracy trade-off.
+However, an alternative model that has been proposed in the past is Ollman’s simple fast-guess model (Ollman 1966; Yellott 1967, 1971).63 Although it has mostly fallen out of favor (but see Dutilh et al. 2011; and Heck and Erdfelder 2020 for more modern variants of this model), it presents a very simple framework using finite mixture modeling that can also account for the speed-accuracy trade-off.
 In the next sections, we’ll use this model to exemplify the use of finite mixtures to represent different cognitive processes.

 19.1.1 The global motion detection task